DanielKrawisz/Entropy/Pow.co FAQ.md

 TL;DR- No not necessarily, it simply means that with Boost we save time in the evaluation process of fitness, value, and/or honesty.

-In a sense, unfitbut unfit memes cannot ultimately win out because they destroy their own environment.
+In a sense.
+Unfit memes cannot ultimately win out because they destroy their own environment.
 Truth tends to win out over deception in the end regardless of whether we use handicaps.
 When we use handicaps we would expect this to happen a lot more quickly.
 Remember, handicaps save time.
 On other social networks we would expect unfit memes that are not symbiotic to overtake fit memes a lot more easily in the short term.

 We save the biggest costs by identifying errors early and correcting them before they cause damage.
 Thus, although truth tends to win out in general, we greatly improve our situation by ensuring that it wins out quickly rather than slowly.

 ## Why is waste the most easily assessed cost?

-TL;DR- Because waste has no benefit.
+Because waste has no benefit.

-If a cost is not waste, then it needs to be evaluated in terms of its benefit, which makes it more difficult to evaluate.
-Waste has no benefit.

 ## What is cost?